-A garland that's layered offers incredible allure for your holiday decorating.
+A Christmas garland that's layered offers incredible allure for your holiday decorating.
 Here, magnolia serves as the base, cedar and lavender thistle are woven in for depth and texture, and lights add sparkle.

-Editor's Tip: Take a walk around your yard or a nearby park and gather the last remnants of the growing season -- interesting leaves and dried flowers, for example -- to embellish your garland.
+Editor's Tip: Take a walk around your yard or a nearby park and gather the last remnants of the growing season -- interesting leaves and dried flowers, for example -- to embellish your Christmas garland.

 Garlands can be assembled in a variety of ways.
-They may be single long pieces of evergreens, or they may be small pieces of various types that are wired or glued together.
+They may be single long pieces of Christmas evergreens, or they may be small pieces of various types that are wired or glued together.
 This daintier version is the latter; tiny groupings of pinecones -- glued on -- add complementary color and texture.

-Evergreens generally complement any style of holiday decorating, and a garland is a great chance to accent your decor.
+Evergreens generally complement any style of holiday decorating, and a Christmas garland is a great chance to accent your decor.
 Here, multiple needle types are intertwined along a long, curving banister.
 Ribbon-hung pinecones, dusted with a bit of white paint, offer a pretty end point.

 Garlands used to be pretty basic holiday decor -- evergreens draped on mantels and stairwells.
 Now you can go bigger, like this room: Pretty evergreens add texture on top of the mantel, but a ribbon garland draped through miniature wreaths accents the large corner bank of windows for a festive pop of color.